AliceVanni/agingTTS/config/README.md

 # Config
-Here are the config files used to train the single/multi-speaker TTS models.
+Here are the config files used to train the multi-speaker TTS model.
-4 different configurations are given:
-- LJSpeech: suggested configuration for LJSpeech dataset.
-- LibriTTS: suggested configuration for LibriTTS dataset.
-- AISHELL3: suggested configuration for AISHELL-3 dataset.
-- LJSpeech_paper: closed to the setting proposed in the original FastSpeech 2 paper.

-Some important hyper-parameters are explained here.
+Only one configuration is given as example: CV_17.

+The following text explains some important hyper-parameters.

-## preprocess.yaml
+"## preprocess.yaml
 - **path.lexicon_path**: the lexicon (which maps words to phonemes) used by Montreal Forced Aligner.
   We provide an English lexicon and a Mandarin lexicon.
   Erhua (ㄦ化音) is handled in the Mandarin lexicon.